-The new shop is easy to find.
+Our new premises are easy to find.
 Take the main road through Hornsea, heading towards Withernsea.
 The first roundabout you go past the Tesco supermarket.
 Carry on to the second roundabout, and take the third exit on that roundabout onto Old Bridge Road.
 As you go along Old Bridge Road there are two industrial estates on the left hand side with high iron railings.
 We are in the second one, Bridge Court, Unit 3A, and there is plenty of parking space.
 Using satnav, you should locate our premises by entering 3a HU18 1RP.

 I have discovered a rather large number of 16 mm. sound cine projectors.
 These are all thought to be in good condition.
 The machines are made by Paillard Bolex, Siemens, Eike, and of course Bell & Howell.
 Almost every machine is a different model, but mostly they date from the later series of production.
 The big job is testing them and cataloguing them.
 First, I must find a suitable test film.
 I know that one of the Bell & Howell machines takes both optical and magnetic sound tracks, so that will be interesting.
 Somewhere I have a publicity film for the diesel engine manufacturer Maudslay, which has a magnetic sound track.
 That will be interesting.
 Another film kicking around somewhere is an American film made at a Beatles Pop Concert at some great performance in the U.S.A.
 From memory this is about 1,600 feet with an optical sound track.
 No doubt it is worth a bob or two.

 16 mm.
 Sound Projectors are too big and heavy to send using the postal service.
 Safe packing is no longer possible.
 So the answer must be that such machines can only be sold if the buyer is prepared to collect the machine from our shop.

 A new preserved railway for East Yorkshire